JulianKeller/dungeoncrawl/dungeoncrawl/issues/items-issues.md

 [10] fix file not found exception on windows
 [11] Fix items spawning on walls
 [13] Add message box that displays item pickups
+[14] Create player codex, a list of identified items